jfernandez/submarine/README.markdown

 end
 </pre>

 * Submarine will generate the following helper methods (using the default settings): `user_url, user_host, user_domain`.
-It will also provide you a method to retrieve the current request subdomain: `current_subdomain`
+It will also provide you a method to retrieve the current request's subdomain: `current_subdomain`

-* By default, all helper methods will query @user.login when generating the subdomain part.
-You can overwrite these defaults by setting the `subdomain_model` and `subdomain_column` attributes before including the module:
+* By default, all helper methods will query @user.login (hi restufl_authentication) when generating the subdomain part.
+You can set these attributes by overwriting the `subdomain_model` and `subdomain_column` methods in your controller after including the module:

 <pre>
 class ApplicationController < ActionController::Base
-   Submarine.subdomain_model = 'account'
-   Submarine.subdomain_column = 'name'
    include Submarine

+   def subdomain_model
+      'account'
+   end

+   def subdomain_column
+      'name'
+   end
 end
 </pre>